Perfect Trailer Tire Pressure for Towing Your Boat

 Effects of Weather on Tire Pressure

-Temperature changes can significantly impact tire pressure.
+Temperature changes can significantly impact tire pressure in ways many boaters don’t anticipate.
 For every 10-degree Fahrenheit change in air temperature, tire pressure changes by about 1 PSI.
-If you’re towing in colder weather, tire pressure can decrease.
-Conversely, in hot weather, it might increase.
-Therefore, checking your tire pressure regularly is critical, especially if you’re traveling across regions with varying climates.
+If you’re towing in colder weather, tire pressure can decrease noticeably.
+Conversely, in hot weather, it might increase beyond safe limits.

 Riding with Correct Tire Pressure